OlaoluwaVincent/golang-Auth-RBAC/Readme.md

 4. **Run database migrations:**

-   You'll need to create a `users` table in your PostgreSQL database.
+   You'll need to create a `users` and `books` table in your PostgreSQL database.
 Here's an example SQL schema:

    ```sql
    CREATE TABLE users (